 Your individual risk will depend on the type of lymphoma you have, what treatment you are having or have had in the past, how long ago you were treated and any other medical conditions you have.
 Available evidence suggests the following groups of people may be at higher risk:

-A consensus of UK lymphoma specialists agree that it is sensible for people who have low-grade non-Hodgkin lymphoma to take precautions to lower their risk even if they have not required treatment for many years.
+- People who have low-grade non-Hodgkin lymphoma even if you have not required treatment for many years.

-Your GP or specialist will offer advice that is specific to you.
+Your GP or specialist will be able to offer advice that is specific to you.

 If you, or someone you live with, continues to be at high risk of getting seriously ill from COVID-19, you may find the following pages useful:

 - Staying safe and reducing your risk of COVID-19

 - COVID-19 treatments for people at highest risk of serious illness.